paragonsean/wise-traveler-gptss/README.md

 # [WiseTraveler](https://WiseTraveler.vercel.app)

-An open source travel planner  powered by OpenAi and ChatGPT.
+An open source travel planner  powered by OpenAi and ChatGPT Supabase and next Js.

 > **Warning**